-India bans export of broken rice to tackle price rise
+India bans export of broken rice to curb price rise

 India on Friday banned the export of broken rice with immediate effect in an attempt to boost its supply and tackle a hike in the price of the foodgrain in the country, Reuters reported.

-However, the ban will not restrict the supply of consignments which are already being loaded, the shipping bill has been filed, or the commodity has been handed over to the customs.
+However, the ban will not apply to the supply of consignments that are already being loaded, the shipping bill has been filed, or the commodity has been handed over to the customs for clearance.

 Meanwhile, the Union government on Thursday also imposed a 20% export duty on various grades of rice to boost domestic supplies, reported ANI.
 The export duty came into effect on Friday.
 Parboiled and basmati rice are exempt from the duty, according to Reuters.